octaviotron/zimbra/README.md

 Now, restore cluster in zimbra02:

 ```
-pcs cluster start zimbra02.domain.tld
+pcs cluster start mbox02.domain.tld
 ```

 So far, we have configured Zimbra to work as a active-passive cluster.
-It can be probed opening https://mail.domain.tld, stoping (or shutting down) zimbra01 will pass all services to zimbra02 (waiting for stoping and starting, tea on hand) and viceversa.
+It can be probed opening https://mail.domain.tld, stoping (or shutting down) mbox01 will pass all services to mbox02 or mbx03 (waiting for stoping and starting, tea on hand) and viceversa.
 You can watch the process of passing one node to another with:

 ```
 watch pcs status